EdwinWenink/pandoc-filters/slides/README.md

     * `\emph` also doesn't work, so apparently this styling is broken right now
 - Add styling for blockquotes, i.e. using `>` in markdown.
 - When giving a custom toc title, it appears as such with a number "Content I".
 I'd prefer it without the number.
-- The page numbering is too far too the right
 - More space in header and footer